 Baby Gear (Stroller and Infant Car Seat)

 I love baby gear and have tested out a whole lot.
 It’s definitely one of the perks of this job!
 You can see all of our most popular product and baby gear reviews here.
 Register for a travel system: a stroller and infant car seat combination that can grow with your family.
-We have LOVED our UPPAbaby VISTA Stroller and MESA Infant Car Seat, particularly because it turns into a double stroller and can accommodate our growing family, and you can read all about that here.
+We have LOVED our UPPAbaby VISTA Stroller and MESA Infant Car Seat, particularly because it turns into a double stroller and can accommodate our growing family, and you can read a full review of the UPPAbaby Vista here.
 We also use a backseat car mirror to keep an eye on our rear-facing baby in their car seat, and a mommy hook and stroller organizer for the stroller.

 Once baby is old enough to transition out of the infant car seat, we move our babies to the Graco Extend2Fit 4Ever All-In-One 4-in-1 Convertible Car Seat.
 I LOVE that the Graco car seat grows with your child.
 Scarlett is four years old now and we plan to keep her in that seat for many more years.